What is Psoriasis?

 Psoriasis symptoms are not the same for everyone.
 Common signs and symptoms include:

-Types of Psoriasis based on location
+Types of Psoriasis Based on Location on Body

 • Genital psoriasis It is a common type of psoriasis skin disorder.
 Many people experience this type of psoriasis.
 It is observed on the skin in the genital area or on the inner and upper thighs